tdelenikas/smslib/doc/QuickStartGuide.md

 Service.getInstance().send(m);
 ```

-We define a `OutboundMessage` object with the recipient's number (msisdn) and the actual message.
+We define a `OutboundMessage` object with the recipient's number (msisdn address) and the actual message.
 Then, we pass it over to the Service, using the `send()` method.
 You will get back a TRUE if the message was sent successfully.

 The `send()` method is a synchronous method, i.e. you will block until the message is sent (or failed).
 You could also use `queue()` to instruct SMSLib to send the message in the background.